terjirapat/terjirapat/README.md

 ---

-## 💼 What I’m Working On

-- 🤖 Building end-to-end **ML pipelines** & deploying them in production
-- 🧪 Exploring **Generative & Agentic AI** for practical business use cases
-- ✍️ Writing about my projects & learnings in data science

----

 ## 📂 Featured Projects

 Here are a few highlights from my portfolio — check out my repositories for more!